Kaua‘i Phase I Environmental Site Assessments

 By the early 1900s, sugar production dominated Kauaʻi’s economy.
 Large portions of the island were dedicated to a single agricultural use, often continuously for decades.
 Irrigation systems diverted water from interior and mountainous regions to support plantation fields, fundamentally reshaping the island’s landscape.

-Transition from Sugar to Diversified Agriculture (Mid 1900s–2000)
+Transition from Plantation Agriculture to Modern Land Use (Mid 1900s–2000)

 Global economic changes and shifting market conditions led to the gradual decline of sugar production across Hawaiʻi during the mid-to-late 20th century.
 On Kauaʻi, plantation operations began scaling down in the 1970s and 1980s, with large-scale sugar production largely ending around 2000.